How to Use SnowSQL to Interact with Snowflake

 Exit

-To exit snowsql, type !exit to exit the terminal.
+To exit SnowSQL, type !exit to exit the terminal.

 Conclusion

-Now if you back to the snowflake console, you shouldn't see the snowflake database or warehouse.
-Use snowsql is very strictforward way to interact with snowflake by type SQL syntax from your terminal.
+If you go back to the Snowflake console, you shouldn't see the database or warehouse anymore.
+Using SnowSQL is a very straightforward way to interact with Snowflake by typing SQL syntax from your terminal.